vinyluis/Articles/README.md

 Article 2: *Evaluating classification models with Kolmogorov-Smirnov test* (TBD)

 How to use the KS test as a tool to evaluate class separability on binary classifiers.
 Experimental approach comparing three different classification scenarios.

+__

+## Target Encoder

+Article: *Understanding Target Encoder* (TBD)

+Introduction to the idea behind Target Encoder, code examples and potential problems when using it.
+How to use Target Encoding in multiclass scenarios.

+__